akib1010/akib1010.github.io/README.md

 ```
 	git push
 ```
-vii) This will successfully upload your resume into your online repository
+This will successfully upload your resume into your online repository